 <= for less than or equal to

-Each is applied to two arguments of Type Float, but any variable or expression that evaluates to an Int may always be used where a Float is expected.
+Each is applied to two arguments of Type Float, but any named value or expression that evaluates to an Int may always be used where a Float is expected.

 - These operators cannot be applied to strings.
 Use the dot methods isBefore and isAfter to compare strings alphabetically.